Circa 70 people attended the review evening in the Old Court House in Antrim for the Annual Review of the Open Gardens.

 click to launch the site in the Parks and Open Spaces section of the website.

-Plantsman's Garden Tours offer specialist Tours and/or Expert Guiding of Gardens throughout Ireland, the United Kingdom and abroad.
+Plantsman's Garden Tours offer specialist Tours and/or Expert Guiding of Gardens throughout Ireland, the United Kingdom, Europe and the rest of the world.

 Discover Northern Ireland has plenty of information on things to see and do around the country.
 Click the logo above to go to the gardens section of the website and explore more.